wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/logging.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the local configuration of Wazuh.
-In this section of the documentation you can check out more about the log file (“ossec.log”)
+  :description: Learn how to configure the format of the internal log file ("ossec.log") of Wazuh in this section of our documentation.

 .. _reference_ossec_logging: